In this guide I will disassemble a Dell Inspiron B130 laptop. I’m taking it apart in order to repair failed DC power jack.

 Remove the display panel assembly.

-Here’s an example of removing the LCD screen from a Dell display panel.
+Here’s an example of removing the screen.

 Remove the hard drive cover.